 Maximum Heart Rate: Women are Not the Same as Men

-This article was originally written for and published in the American Academy of Health and Fitness’ Gamut of Life.
+This article – Maximum Heart Rate: Women are Not the Same as Men – was originally written for and published in the American Academy of Health and Fitness’ Gamut of Life.

 The Greek philosopher Heraclitus, as interpreted by Plato, held that the only thing constant is change.
 A current example of this in the health and fitness industry is how to accurately calculate a client’s maximum heart rate and subsequently a woman’s target heart rate.

 For about the last 40 years, the “220 – age” calculation for maximum heart rate (MHR) has been widely accepted and used for both women and men.
 However, it is interesting to realize that there is debate surrounding the true origin of this formula.
 Dr. Karvonen, when asked in 2000 to confirm the study whereby he developed this formula, explained that he did not create it.
 It seems that while the physiological study of predicting maximum heart rate dates back to the 1930s, the foundation of the formula is actually an estimate, based on observation of a linear best fit of a series of raw and mean data collected 1971 by Fox et al.2 In fact, Fox wrote in the results “….no single line will adequately represent the data on the apparent decline of maximal heart rate with age.
 The formula maximum heart rate = 220 – age in years defines a line not far from many of the data points….”
 3